mitmul/tfchain/README.md

 tf.train.SummaryWriter('data', graph=model.session.graph)
 ```

-It creates `data` dir, so at the place the dir created, just launch tensorboard:
+And before running the script (e.g., `examples/mnist.py` or `examples/vgg16.py`), please launch the tensorboard first by:

 ```
 $ tensorboard --logdir=$PWD
 ```

-where the path `$PWD` should have `data` dir.

-Then go to `GRAPHS` tag, and enjoy the visualized graph.
+Then run an example script, it will create `data` dir.
+Open your browser and go to `http://localhost:6006` then click the `GRAPHS` tab, and enjoy the visualization result.

 ### Chainer model visualization examples